How to Add a Page in Word

 A. Yes!
 Scroll to the last page of your document.
 Then go to “Insert” and click “Blank Page” to add a new page at the end.

-Q. What if I want to add a page break instead?
+Q. What if someone wants to add a page break instead?

-A. If you need to create a page break, click on the “Insert” tab and choose “Page Break.
-This will move the text after your cursor to the top of the next page.
+A. If you need to create a page break, click on the “Insert” tab and choose “Page Break.”
+This action will move the text after your cursor to the top of the next page.

 Q. Can I use a keyboard shortcut to add a page?